 Our Field Station is located in the rustic fishing village of Tofo, in the Inhambane province, southern Mozambique.
 Two steps from the beach, the terrace of our Volunteer Big House offers the best view of Tofo bay, where we relax after a long day, whilst enjoying the sunset or watching for whales!

-The station is equipped with a science laboratory, an office, a scientific library, a garden with a swimming pool, 2 boats, and… surfboards, kitesurf and surfski
+The station is equipped with, a garden with a swimming pool and WIFI, 2 boats, and… surfboards, kitesurf and surfski